riccardorestagno/list-parser-bot/README.md

 The script parses http://www.businessinsider.com/latest and searches for the most recent Business Insider article written.
 If the article being searched matches the post requirements from BuzzFeed's script, then the same procedure from BuzzFeed's script is used to post the article to Reddit.

-### CollegeHumor Archive:
+### Polygon Archive:

-The script parses http://www.collegehumor.com/articles and searches for an article that was posted YESTERDAY that contains a number in the header.
-The articles date is compared using Python's standard datetime library.
-If the article contains subpoint text and matches all criteria from BuzzFeed's script, then PRAW is used to post the article title and it's subpoints as a Reddit text post.
+The script parses http://www.polygon.com/news and searches for the most recent Polygon article written.

 Author